w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 ### Economic Incentives

-Strong incentives are essential to avoid spam attacks and incentivize network participants to run nodes and secure the network.
+Strong incentives are essential to incentivize network participants to run nodes and secure the network.
 Strong incentives are possible because blockchain is a trustless system where there are no intermediaries between who sends a message and who receives it.
 Such incentives, coupled with punishment for bad behavior, ensure that most of the participants make the